Unlabeled sample compression schemes for oriented matroids: Preliminary definitions and first results

 We are ready to start analyzing sample compression schemes of OMs.
 In particular, we will give proper unlabeled compression schemes for the concept classes of the topes of OMs.
 We define a map that will help us build sample compression schemes and is closely connected to the \emph{representation} map from \cite{chalopin2022unlabeled}.
 We define this map for an arbitrary partial cube, since we will later use it for classes beyond OMs.
 As explained in Section \ref{sec:prelim}, the tope graphs of OMs are partial cubes, with an already defined embedding.

-Recall that $\H(G)$ denotes the set of all convex sets in a partial cube $G$ embedded in a hypercube (equivalently intersections of halfspaces), while $\overline{X}(G)$ are all the sets that $G$ (as a set system) shatters.
+Recall that $\H(G)$ denotes the set of all convex sets in a partial cube $G$ embedded into a hypercube $Q_U$ (equivalently intersections of halfspaces), while $\overline{X}(G)$ are all the subsets of $U$ that $G$ (as a set system) shatters.

 \begin{defi} Let $G$ be a partial cube.
 We shall say that a map

 is a \emph{reconstructible map}, if the following holds: \begin{enumerate}[(a)] \item For every convex set $C\in \H(G)$, it holds $a(C) \subseteq \osc(C)$. \item For every $V \in \Im(a)$, the intersection $\bigcap_{}\{C \mid C\in \H(G), a(C)=V\}$ is non-empty. \end{enumerate} \end{defi}